PapitomasterDeveloper/promises/README.md

 In this repo, you will find the next examples:
--A simple promise with resolve and reject called from another function.
--Using the properties length and prototype.
+-A simple promise with resolve and reject, called from another function.
+Ready -Using the properties length.
+Ready
 -Using methods all and race.
+Ready
--Using the promise prototype property constructor, catch, then and finally prototype methods.
--A modified example from the advance example from developer.mozilla.
+-Using the promise prototype property constructor, catch.
+Ready -A modified example from the advance example from developer.mozilla.
 -Loading an image with XHR.
 -Chained promises.
+Ready
 -With try/catch.
 -Consume REST API.
 -Promises with generators.
 -Promises with asyn/await.
--Promises with observables
+-Promises with observables.